 No more food history… Let’s get down to business and cook the best briami.

 Now that you’ve purchased everything (fresh and organic is always the best choice), cook it the Mediterranean Greek way.
-Use herbs, spices, good quality olive oil, and follow the cooking practices for a flawless, veggie plate.
-Veggies don’t have to taste as they came straight from the ground but they can taste heavenly as long as you are familiar with some basic cooking techniques that will enhance the flavor even more.
+Use herbs, spices, and good quality olive oil, and follow the cooking practices for a flawless, veggie plate.
+Veggies don’t have to taste as they come straight from the ground but they can taste heavenly as long as you are familiar with some basic cooking techniques that will enhance the flavor even more.

 Briami belongs to a very important part of the Mediterranean way of eating called ladera.
 The cooking concept is so simple but it is more than enough to make your taste buds shout out in celebration: vegetables roasted in olive oil and tomato along with herbs.
 That’s it and, believe me, it is more than enough.